 This bill aims to streamline the permitting process for solar arrays by exempting them from certain additional requirements that apply to other types of development.
 Specifically, it establishes that a permit will only be necessary if the project involves over 100,000 square feet of earthmoving or timber harvesting.
 Furthermore, the bill renders any contradictory administrative rules unenforceable, thereby simplifying the regulatory landscape for solar energy projects.

-Additionally, the bill repeals and reenacts RSA 485-A:17, II-a, mandating that by January 1, 2026, the department must adopt rules for a permit by notification specifically for the installation of solar panels and related structures, provided their generating capacity is 5 MW or less.
-Projects located within protected shore-land areas will be excluded from this expedited process and will require a standard alteration of terrain permit review.
+Additionally, the bill mandates that by January 1, 2026, the department must adopt rules to create a permit by notification specifically for the installation of solar panels and related structures, provided the generating capacity does not exceed 5 MW.
+However, projects located within protected shore-land areas will not qualify for this expedited process and will instead require a standard alteration of terrain permit review.
 Until the new rules are finalized, the department is authorized to consider waivers on a case-by-case basis, ensuring that approvals are not unreasonably withheld.
-The bill is set to take effect upon passage and is noted to have no fiscal impact on state, county, or local expenditures or revenue.

 Statutes affected: Introduced: 485-A:17